Qhiba/ProjectEuler-100/README.md

-# ProjectEuler-100
+# First 100 of Project Euler's Problem
 Welcome to my Project Euler repository!
-Project Euler is a website that offers challenging mathematical and computational problems.
+Project Euler (https://projecteuler.net/) is a website that offers challenging mathematical and computational problems.
+In this repository, I hope to solve the first 100 problems using various programming languages that I'm most comfortable with.
+I hope this project will help me and others improve our problem-solving skills and deepen our understanding of mathematics and computer science.
+Feel free to explore and learn from my solutions, but please don't copy them without understanding how they work.

+> Note: This repository will only contains my solutions to the first 100 problems from Project Euler, in compliance with the website's policies.
+Please do not use this repository to publish solutions to problems beyond the first 100, as doing so would violate the website's terms of use.
+Thank you for your understanding.